Thank you to all who attended the

 Detailed Workshop Descriptions

-Starting Canvas & Online Activities and Assignments (Self-Paced - Enroll Now)
+Starting Canvas & Online Activities and Assignments (Self-Paced)

 Learn how to structure your course and incorporate the Canvas tools into your course in our fully online workshop course.
 In addition to the Assignment tool, you will explore, Modules, Survey Quizzes, Discussions, Rubrics, Roll Call Attendance, Scheduler, and Prerequisites and Requirements.